On the independence number of de Bruijn graphs: Exact formulas for k=11,13,17

 \begin{remark} The phase reduction converts the search for an extremal binary example with one prescribed loop-vertex into a finite difference-CSP on the non-trivial rotation orbits.
 This CSP is sparse for two elementary reasons.
 First, if $x\sim y$ in the simple graph underlying $B(k,2)$, then the Hamming weights satisfy $|\mathrm{wt}(x)-\mathrm{wt}(y)|\le1$.
 Hence only adjacent Hamming-weight layers can interact.
 Second, each binary word has at most four de Bruijn neighbours, so the orbit-conflict graph on the non-trivial rotation orbits has maximum degree at most $4k$. \end{remark}

-\subsection{Certificates and the cases \texorpdfstring{$k=11,13$}{k=11,13}}
+\subsection{Certificates and the cases \texorpdfstring{$k=11,13,17$}{k=11,13,17}}

-For the prime cases $k=11$ and $k=13$, we use a single \emph{compact orbit-phase certificate}: for each non-trivial rotation orbit it records one canonical representative together with the corresponding phase $t_C$.
+For the prime cases $k=11$, $k=13$, and $k=17$, we use a single \emph{compact orbit-marker certificate}: it records one marked word for each non-trivial rotation orbit.
 From this data one reconstructs the entire candidate independent set.
-The two certificates used in this paper, together with a verifier script, are reproduced in Appendix~\ref{app:certificates}.
+The three compact certificates and the verifier script are given in Appendix~\ref{app:certificates}.

 The role of the certificates is entirely finite and explicit.
-Starting from the compact orbit-phase file, one reconstructs every non-trivial orbit, selects the alternating positions indexed by $J_k+t_C$, takes the union together with $0^k$, checks the target cardinality, verifies independence directly by testing the at most four de Bruijn neighbours of each selected vertex, and confirms that $1^k$ is absent.
-Thus the computer-assisted part of Theorems~\ref{thm:k11-binary} and \ref{thm:k13-binary} is a verification statement, not a search statement.
-For reproducibility, Appendix~\ref{app:certificates} records the certificate format, the verifier script, and the explicit certificate data used in the verification.
-The verifier uses only the Python standard library, and reads a single certificate file at a time; no external solver, random search, or hidden preprocessing is required.
+Starting from the compact orbit-marker file, one decodes each listed decimal marker as a length-$k$ binary word and treats it as the first selected vertex after the unique double gap in its rotation orbit, selects every second rotation from it, takes the union together with $0^k$, checks the target cardinality, verifies independence directly by testing the at most four de Bruijn neighbours of each selected vertex, and confirms that $1^k$ is absent.
+Thus the computer-assisted part of Theorems~\ref{thm:k11-binary}, \ref{thm:k13-binary}, and \ref{thm:k17-binary} is a verification statement, not a search statement.
+For reproducibility, Appendix~\ref{app:certificates} records the compact certificate format, the three compact certificates, and the verifier script.
+The verifier uses only the Python standard library; no external solver, random search, or hidden preprocessing is required.

 \begin{theorem} One has

 More precisely, there exists an independent set in the simple graph underlying $B(11,2)$ of cardinality $931$ that contains $0^{11}$ and excludes $1^{11}$. \end{theorem}

 \begin{proof} There are